Skip to content

 Option 1: NVIDIA repo

-The above install NVIDIA Open-source kernel module.
+The above install open-source GPU kernel module which is recommended by NVIDIA (and is different from Nouveau open-source driver).
 Refer to Driver Installation Guide about NVIDIA Kernel Modules and installation options.

 Option 2: AL2023 repo (x86_64 only)